Asian Salmon Tray Bake

 Baked on a single sheet and marinated in a delicious sauce, this Asian Salmon Tray Bake is a budget-friendly way to get a meal on the dinner table in less than 20 minutes.

 I’m on a real tray bake cooking kick lately; not only have I shared my Green Vegetable Tray Bake and Spanish Chicken Tray Bake, but I’ve been whipping them up in my kitchen week after week.
-The reasons I love them are plenty, but the biggest reason I love them is because they are easy to make and even easier to clean up.
+The reasons I love them are plenty, but the biggest reason I love them is that they are easy to make and even easier to clean up.
 One could consider them a secret weapon to eating well as they are loaded with fibre-rich and colourful vegetables, great sources of protein, and all of the flavours under the sun.

-This particular Asian Salmon Tray Bake recipe is shortcut version of a simple stir-fry as you can just pop it in the oven and walk away.
+This particular Asian Salmon Tray Bake recipe is a shortcut version of a simple stir-fry as you can just pop it in the oven and walk away.
 The marinade for this salmon is a little twist on my original Asian Salmon recipe that can be made in the moment or marinated ahead of time.
 To get the best results for this recipe, you want to use the best quality salmon you can find.
 I source a lot of my salmon from truLOCAL (and you can too) because their salmon is wild-caught Alaskan, caught using a hook and line, ensuring some of the best quality product.

 Asian Salmon Tray Bake